blahah/transrate/README.md

 [codeclimate]: https://codeclimate.com/github/Blahah/transrate
 [coveralls]: https://coveralls.io/r/Blahah/transrate

-## Development status

 This software is being actively developed.
-Please be aware that they may be bugs.
+Please be aware that there may be bugs.
 If you find any, please report them on the [issue tracker](https://github.com/Blahah/transrate/issues).

 ## Documentation